-The Continuous Glucose Monitor must be changed every 14 days.
-That means that in one month, you’ll have two CGMs and a three-day break in between the two.
+The CGM that I'm using needs to be switched out every 14 days.
+That means that in one month, I have two CGMs and a three-day break in between the two.
 Because I am changing my CGM this week, I will have three days of data and logged meals missing in the app.
 Even though I wasn’t logging into the Nutrisense app, I noticed changes in my habits and eating patterns.

 Noticeable Changes